githubtraining/reviewing-a-pull-request/responses/04_requesting-changes.md

 Sometimes, the author might identify that something isn't working.
 They might need a helping hand :wave: to solve the problem.
 In other instances, it might only work in their environment.
 When reviewing a pull request, look at and test the code to pinpoint any bugs or unexpected behavior.

-If you could check out this code for me and tell me what is wrong, that would be fantastic.

 ### Writing a review

 #### Review the `diff`